voegelas/mariadb-plugin-saslauthd/README.md

 ## DEPENDENCIES

 The plugin requires MariaDB and the saslauthd daemon from Cyrus SASL.
+Ensure that the MariaDB client libraries are installed and that the mysql_clear_password plugin is available.

 Building the plugin requires a C compiler and GNU Make 4 or a BSD make.